RustFields/rustfields.github.io/domain-analysis/ubiquitous-language.md

     </tr>
     <tr>
         <td>Aggregate Program</td>
-        <td>Specification for a collective behaviour that needs to be achieved.</td>
+        <td>Specification for a collective behavior that needs to be achieved.</td>
         <td>Language</td>
     </tr>
     <tr>